 The tragic fatal sudden acceleration crash that focused national attention on the sticky gas pedal issue involved California Highway Patrol Officer Mark Saylor and three family members.
 The horrific crash that ended in a fiery inferno was captured in a panicked 911 call when a family member described the unintended acceleration of a Lexus to over 125 miles per hour.
 The driver lost control at the high rate of speed, which caused the death of all four occupants when the vehicle crashed.
 Toyota subsequently settled the legal claim brought by surviving family members for an undisclosed settlement amount.

-This lawsuit was just one of hundreds filed across the U.S. related to collisions caused by inadvertent acceleration linked to defective Toyota vehicles.
+This lawsuit was just one of the hundreds filed across the U.S. related to collisions caused by inadvertent acceleration linked to defective Toyota vehicles.
 Many other vehicle owners have come forward to file product defect lawsuits against Toyota stemming from the sticky gas pedal defects.
-Because the vehicle manufacturer aggressively disputes liability in these cases, you should seek immediate legal advice if you or someone you love has experienced injury in a collision caused by unintended acceleration.Contact a Sacramento Unintended Acceleration Accident Lawyers for Help
+Because the vehicle manufacturer aggressively disputes liability in these cases, you should seek immediate legal advice if you or someone you love has experienced an injury in a collision caused by unintended acceleration.Sacramento Acceleration Pedal Defect Lawyer

 I’m Ed Smith, a Sacramento Personal Injury Lawyer.
-If you or a family member have been injured in a crash caused by a sticky accelerator pedal, please call me today at (916) 921-6400 or (800) 404-5400 for free, friendly advice and to meet my friendly staff.
+If you or a family member have been injured in a crash caused by a sticky accelerator pedal, please call us today at 916.921.6400 or 800.404.5400 for free, friendly advice.

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 3.19.21]

 Photo by Chandler Cruttenden on Unsplash